 Researchers have been studying the connection between trauma and addiction in order to understand why so many drug and alcohol abusers have histories of traumatic experiences.
-Although there has been no definitive conclusion data from over 17,000 patients in Kaiser Permanente’s Adverse Childhood Experiences, there are ther studies that indicate a child who experiences four or more traumatic events is:
+Although there has been no definitive conclusion data from over 17,000 patients in the Kaiser Permanente Adverse Childhood Experiences study, there are studies that indicate a child who experiences four or more traumatic events is:

 Additional studies by the Veterans Administration have led to estimates that between 35-75% of veterans with PTSD abuse drugs and alcohol.